genexuslabs/chameleon-integrations/README.md

-# Chameleon Control Library Samples
+# Chameleon Controls Library Samples

-Welcome to the Chameleon Control Library Samples repository!
-This repository contains various examples demonstrating how to effectively use the Chameleon Control Library in different frameworks and with different design systems.
+Welcome to the Chameleon Controls Library Samples repository!
+This repository contains various examples demonstrating how to effectively use the Chameleon Controls Library in different frameworks and with different design systems.

 ## Overview

-The [Chameleon Control Library](https://github.com/genexuslabs/chameleon-controls-library) provides a set of customizable UI components designed to work seamlessly with different design systems, including Mercury.
+The [Chameleon Controls Library](https://github.com/genexuslabs/chameleon-controls-library) provides a set of customizable UI components designed to work seamlessly with different design systems, including Mercury.
 This repository aims to showcase practical implementations, starting with integration examples for React.

 ## Available Samples